Ohio Paycheck Calculator — Real OH 2026 Tax Brackets

 Frequently Asked Questions — Ohio Paycheck Calculator

-Ohio has a progressive income tax with rates of 0% on income up to $26,050, 2.75% on income from $26,051 to $100,000, and 3.99% on income above $100,000.
-Ohio has significantly simplified its tax structure in recent years, reducing from more than nine brackets to just three.
+Ohio has three effective income tax brackets for 2026: 0% on the first $26,050 of income, 2.75% on income from $26,051 to $100,000, and 3.5% on income above $100,000.
+Ohio has significantly simplified its tax structure in recent years, reducing from eight brackets to the current three-bracket structure.

-A single Ohio filer earning $65,000 annually (without local taxes) can expect approximately $47,000–$50,000 in take-home pay.
-Deductions include federal income tax (~$7,500), Ohio state tax (~$1,600), Social Security (~$4,030), and Medicare (~$943).
-Local city tax (1–2.5%) would reduce this further by $650–$1,625.
+A single Ohio filer earning $65,000 (excluding local taxes) can expect approximately $47,000–$50,000 in annual take-home pay.
+Deductions include federal income tax (~$7,500), Ohio state tax (~$1,625 using 2026 brackets), Social Security ($4,030), and Medicare ($943).
+Add your city's local tax rate for a complete estimate — Columbus workers, for example, pay an additional $1,625 in city tax.